Goykhman/TeXhelper/README.md

 Your references will be available as an output in the console.
 Please copy them and paste them into the .tex file as your bibliography list.

+The output will ignore references included in the original bibliography but not cited in the main text.

+Please ensure that the references in the text are separated with a comma, not a dash.

 I will work on a more user-friendly interface if the conditions of a sufficient demand on the part of users and sufficient time on my part are both met.